Greek underworld: Hypnos

 Hypnos is the personification of sleep and twin brother of Thanatos.
 His cave was described as impenetrable by the light of sun and moon alike; it was surrounded by poppies and other soporific plants.
 The river Lethe also flowed through the cave, and here its murmuring would induce drowsiness.

 Melinoë

-Melinoe is a chthonic nymph, daughter of Persephone, invoked in one of the Orphic Hymns and propitiated as a bringer of nightmares and madness.
+Melinoe is a chthonic nymph, daughter of Zeus and Persephone, invoked in one of the Orphic Hymns and propitiated as a bringer of nightmares and madness.
 She may also be the figure named in a few inscriptions from Anatolia, and she appears on a bronze tablet in association with Persephone.
 The hymns, of uncertain date but probably composed in the 2nd or 3rd century AD, are liturgical texts for the mystery religion known as Orphism.
 In the hymn, Melinoë has characteristics that seem similar to Hecate and the Erinyes, and the name is sometimes thought to be an epithet of Hecate.
 The terms in which Melinoë is described are typical of moon goddesses in Greek poetry.